 - offering pain 'literacy' resources to manage pain more knowledgeably and safely.

-- the more that the pain is understood, the better the chance of improvement and 'normalising' again.
+- the better that pain is understood, the better the chance of improvement and 'normalising' again.

 My name is Kal Fried (pronounced Freed).
 I am an experienced sports and exercise medicine physician with a keen (possibly now obsessive) interest in the pain neurobiology and the practical clinical applications of pain science.